What are custom static self cling stickers and labels and what can I use them for?

 Q. Can I choose which side they’re printed?

 Yes!
-With the options available, they can either be printed ‘inside facing out’ so they’re stuck on the inside of the window with the graphic facing out, or ‘inside facing in’, so they’re stuck down on the surface with the graphic design facing outwards away from the glass.
+With the options available, they can either be printed ‘inside facing out’ so they’re stuck on the inside of the window with the graphic facing through the glass, or ‘inside facing in’, so they’re stuck on the glass with the graphic design facing away from the glass.

 Q. Are they weatherproof or waterproof?

 Yes!
-Both types use vinyl and toners which are fully weatherproof, waterproof and UV resistant for years of indoor or outdoor use.
+We only use polypropylene vinyl and Xeikon toner which are fully weatherproof, waterproof and UV resistant for years of indoor or outdoor use.

 - Essentials / F.A.Q